MN Health Collaborative

 Developed by the Healthy Lifestyles work group, this brief examines the safety of e-cigarettes as well as their use as a tobacco cessation tool.

-Minnesota Health Collaborative
+MN Health Collaborative

 The MN Health Collaborative is a powerful example of Minnesota’s healthcare community’s commitment and ability to collaborate - even while being competitors - to better serve our patients, families, and communities.

 With ICSI serving as its backbone organization, the MN Health Collaborative includes physicians and other representatives from major healthcare organizations working together to address major health topics affecting Minnesota communities today including opioid misuse and addiction as well as system improvements to address broader mental health care needs.

 MN Health Collaborative partners are committed to reducing opioid prescribing and overdose deaths, and improving care for people experiencing pain and addiction.
 Initial efforts focus on nonsurgical and surgical prescribing practices.

 Working group members are developing an innovative approach to prescribing opioids for post-operative pain.
 The new approach addresses the unique needs of patients based on their past health histories, current diagnoses, and required surgical and post-operative treatment needs.